Message Security User Name

 To build the C# or Visual Basic .NET edition of the solution, follow the instructions in Building the Windows Communication Foundation Samples.

-To run the sample on the same machine
+To run the sample on the same computer

 Ensure that the path includes the folder where Makecert.exe and FindPrivateKey.exe are located.

-Run Setup.bat from the sample install folder.
+Run Setup.bat from the sample install folder in a Visual Studio command prompt opened with administrator privileges.
 This installs all the certificates required for running the sample.

-The Setup.bat batch file is designed to be run from a Windows SDK Command Prompt.
-It requires that the MSSDK environment variable point to the directory where the SDK is installed.
-This environment variable is automatically set within a Windows SDK Command Prompt.
+The Setup.bat batch file is designed to be run from a Visual Studio Command Prompt.
+It requires that the path environment variable point to the directory where the SDK is installed.
+This environment variable is automatically set within a Visual Studio Command Prompt.

 Verify access to the service using a browser by entering the address http://localhost/servicemodelsamples/service.svc.